open-telemetry/opentelemetry-specification/CONTRIBUTING.md

   a [chicken or the egg problem](https://en.wikipedia.org/wiki/Chicken_or_the_egg) in that proposals require prototyping but language implementations require features to be in the specification.
-For this reason, when adding new features with Development maturity level, a prototype is defined as an unmerged PR to a language implementation which has the support of the implementation's maintainers.
+For this reason, when adding new features with Development maturity level, a prototype is defined as a working demonstration of the feature in a language implementation which has the support of that language's maintainers.
+For example, this may be an unmerged PR with an indication of maintainers' intent to merge in the event the corresponding specification PR is merged.

 Trivial changes, such as clarifications, wording changes, spelling/grammar corrections, etc. can be made directly via pull requests and do not require an associated